 Here, she provides insight on her new career path and passion.

 ￼When did you know that being a musician was your calling?

 I grew up with a father who was a soul singer and performer.
 I think as I’ve gotten older I realize that it had always been my dream.
-My parents tell me stories of me at age two, saying to them that I wanted to be like my dad when I grew up.
+My parents tell me stories of me at age 2, saying to them that I wanted to be like my dad when I grew up.
 To perform like him.

 Describe three other occupations you’ve held.